codepath/android_guides/DBFlow-Guide.md

 User user = usersList.get(0);
 Address address = user.address(); // <-- Gets us the address
 ```

+You can read more about setting relationships between objects [in this helpful guide](https://medium.com/@marco_cattaneo/dbflow-4-part-2-relations-and-queries-4b4227e489b2) and in the [DBFlow Relationships Guide](https://agrosner.gitbooks.io/dbflow/content/Relationships.html) to look at one-to-one, one-to-many, and many-to-many relationships.

 > Question: How do I delete all the records from a table?